-As it stands, the IS/MND does not meet the bare legal minimum of serving as an adequate informational document relative to informing decision makers and the public that there is no substantial evidence in the record that the Project, as revised, may have a significant effect on the environment.
+As it stands, the IS/MND does not meet the bare legal minimum of serving as an adequate informational document relative to informing decision makers and the public that there is no substantial evidence4 in the record that the Project, as revised, may have a significant effect on the environment.
 (See Sierra Club v.
 County of Fresno (2018) 6 Cal.5th 502, 520.)
-CARB staff believes that there would be substantial evidence in the record to find that the Project may have a significant effect on the environment if the air quality impact analysis used project-specific facts and EMFAC2017 to better estimate the Project's daily haul truck trips, and if the HRA accounted for diesel emissions from TRUs.
-In this event, the City would be required to prepare a full Environmental Impact Report (EIR) for the Project under the "fair argument" standard.
-(See No Oil, Inc. v.
-City of Los Angeles (1974) 13 Cal.3d 68, 83.)
+CARB staff believes that there would be substantial evidence in the record to find that the Project may have a significant effect on the environment if the air quality impact analysis used EMFAC2017 to better estimate the Project's mobile source diesel PM and NO_x emissions, accounted for all truck trips in the Project's CalEEMod run, and accounted for diesel PM and NO_x emissions from TRUs.
+In this event, the City would be required to prepare a full Environmental Impact

-&lt;sup>3 "Substantial evidence" is defined, in part, as "enough relevant information and reasonable information that a fair argument can be made to support a conclusion, even though other conclusions might also be reached....
+4 "Substantial evidence" is defined, in part, as "enough relevant information and reasonable information that a fair argument can be made to support a conclusion, even though other conclusions might also be reached....
 Substantial evidence shall include facts, reasonable assumptions predicated upon facts, and expert opinion supported by facts."